-I watched a BBC documentary during the summer that created shock-waves in me.
-They cited case after case of men in their mid-twenties where each had suffered the trauma of seeing a close friend blown up on the field-of-combat, who came back to the UK suffering with the fallout of that experience.
+I watched a BBC documentary during the summer that cited case after case of men in their mid-twenties where each had suffered the trauma of seeing a close friend blown up on the field-of-combat and returned home to the UK still suffering with the fallout of the shock.

 But suffice to say the symptoms can take as long as it takes anyone to notice them who has undergone severe trauma and built a wall of protection, even numbness away from feeling anything.
-And in connection with that they could be demonstrating a range of other behaviours, compulsions and symptoms that haven’t even been connected as being part of the same deeper issue.
-The subconscious mind is what Crocodile Dundee might well refer to as a slippery little sucker and that’s it’s job.
+Someone could be presenting with a range of behaviours, compulsions, mental health issues, pain and other symptoms that aren’t being treated within this condition.

 - That units address the focus on men being men with nowhere to turn to have their emotional needs met when they’ve witnessed a traumatic event